Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

    After the run completes, open the Application Timeline using the Vitis analyzer, then select the Application Timeline located in left side panel.

    ```
-   vitis_analyzer runPipeline/pass.hw.xilinx_u200_gen3x16_xdma_2_202110_1.xclbin.run_summary
+   vitis_analyzer pipeline/xrt.run_summary
    ```

+ >**NOTE:** In the 2023.1 release this command opens the Analysis view of the new Vitis Unified IDE and loads the run summary as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
+You can navigate to the various reports using the left pane of the Analysis view or by clicking on the links provided in the summary report.

   The Application Timeline view illustrates the full run of the executable.
 The three main sections of the timeline are:

    * OpenCL API Calls
    * Data Transfer